w-A-L-L-e/CableBotKinematics/README.md

 --------------------------

 ```

+Basically when toolhead goes down A3 becomes shorter and when it goes higher it's a bit longer.
+Just long enough to take up the slop
+and still keep everything tight.

 computeDrawbotZeroG is a promising idea and would allow the construction of cnc and 3d printers in a new and original way.
 Currently there is standard cartesion, delta, core-xy  the etch-a-sketch or ultimaker gantry and the 'scarab arm'.
 This is yet another way of moving a toolhead around quickly using 3 cables/steppers (a fourth for the z-plane if you want 3d movement).